Purple Line (CTA): CTA era

 Right-of-way and trackage used by the Evanston Branch and the North–South Route (today's Red Line) between Leland Avenue and the Wilmette terminal was purchased by the CTA in 1953 from the Chicago, Milwaukee, St. Paul and Pacific Railroad.
-In turn, the railroad received $7 million USD in CTA revenue bonds.
+In turn, the railroad received US$7 million in CTA revenue bonds.

-Midday and Saturday Loop Express service was discontinued in the 1950s and the local shuttle service began using one-man operations with single unit cars in the 1960s.
+Midday and Saturday Loop express service was discontinued in the 1950s and the local shuttle service began using one-man operations with single unit cars in the 1960s.